qmacro/neovim-modern-clean-cap-nodejs/README.md

 glorious-lamp-gpxjgwjq5gr39r55
 ```

-It may take a minute or two to provision, but then you can check it's there with:
+It may take a minute or two to provision, but then you can check the status with:

 ```bash
 gh codespace ls